|

 that each man bring a recent photo of his family to be used

 during the teaching session.
+One

 of my desires was to teach men a new way to pray, especially